Ndymario/NSMB-Docker/README.md

 5. Place your ROM of NSMB into the root of your project.
 6. Rename your ROM to `nsmb.nds`
 7. Pull the latest container using `docker pull ghcr.io/ndymario/nsmb-docker`
-8. Run the container using `docker run -v ./source:/app/source -v ./nitrofs:/app/nitrofs -v "$PWD:/workspace" -v nsmb-data:/data nsmb`
+8. Run the container using `docker run -v ./source:/app/source -v ./nitrofs:/app/nitrofs -v "$PWD:/workspace" -v nsmb-data:/data ghcr.io/ndymario/nsmb-docker`

 ## Other Info
 - Placing files inside of your `nitrofs` folder will have them appended in the ROM.
 For example, `nitrofs/foo/bar` will add a folder named `foo` containing a file named `bar` into the ROM.